 If your brand were a person, how would you describe its personality?
 Fans need to get to know you and connect on a human level with you.
 They will happily follow brands with the same values as them, brands that “get them”.

-The most popular CPG campaigns are made of witty statement, broadcasted at the right moment.
+The most popular CPG campaigns are made of witty statements, broadcasted at the right moment.
 Nothing beats a well-timed campaign.
 The clever the commentary, the more chances of it going viral.
 “Dunk in the dark”, anyone?

 Although it was impossible to predict the Superbowl power outage, Oreo knew this is an event they should touch on.
 The team was focused on producing relevant content during the action.
 The move proved to be legendary and brought the company more public awareness than the multi-million dollar TV ad they purchased that night.